SC-Tech-Program/FAQs/Posters_Authors.md

 **Q. How is the Best Poster for Research Posters selected?**

 A. The Research Posters Committee nominates Best Poster candidates during the review process.
-At the conference, an ad-hoc committee judges posters and poster presentations during a Best Posters presentation session and the Posters Reception.
+At the conference, an ad-hoc committee judges poster content, including the optional artifact description appendix, and poster presentations during a Best Posters presentation session and the Posters Reception.
 After the reception, this committee convenes and selects a single best poster.

 A separate award committee handles Best Student Poster in the context of the ACM Student Research Competition.